Exclusive: AMD to begin disclosing Ryzen Zen 4c clock speeds and list the missing core counts on official spec pages — much-needed change will bring the company in line with standard industry practices

 We asked AMD about the lack of clear communication around the new tech at its recent AI day, at which time the company told us it would review its policy.
 We then followed up a few weeks later for an update, and AMD has now told Tom's Hardware that it will begin divulging these specifications and displaying them more prominently in its materials, with the first updates to its website coming soon.

 AMD currently has five consumer chips with its Zen 4c cores on the market, and the company takes the same approach with all of its listings for these chips.
 As shown in the image album above, AMD doesn't divulge the presence of the smaller Zen 4c cores on its main specifications page — you have to navigate to a secondary 'Full Specifications' page to even find a mention that the chips have Zen 4c cores.
 And even here, the listing is ambiguous.
-Most mainstream customers likely won't know what the "1 x Zen4, 3 x Zen4" listing means, especially since this sole entry is listed in an 'architecture' row and not clearly listed as pertaining to core counts.
+Most mainstream customers likely won't know what a "2 x Zen4, 4 x Zen4c" listing means, especially since this sole entry is listed in an 'architecture' row and not clearly listed as pertaining to core counts.

 The lack of mention of the Zen 4c core counts on the standard spec page is particularly concerning because most retailers might not include the full specifications in their own listings.
 That could lead to deceptive product listings at retailers.

 As you can see in the third slide, AMD also doesn't list the presence of Zen 4c cores in its marketing materials — the Ryzen 5 8540U and Ryzen 3 8440U both come with Zen 4c cores, but that isn't mentioned anywhere in AMD's presentations for its new Ryzen 8040 series processors.
+Instead, we only found out this detail after AMD posted the spec pages after the event.
 This is particularly concerning with the Ryzen 3 model, as it only has one standard Zen 4 core paired with three less-performant Zen 4c cores.

 How did AMD's lack of disclosure come to be?
 Given that AMD also doesn't list its Ryzen AI engine clock rates, we asked the company at its recent launch event if this practice of not disclosing important specifications is becoming a trend.